-NBA Rumors: Lebron James Hints Anthony Davis Was Victim Of Smear Campaign Run By New Orleans Pelicans
+NBA Rumors: LeBron James Hints Anthony Davis Was Victim Of Smear Campaign Run By New Orleans Pelicans

-After Anthony Davis, the New Orleans Pelicans All Star center and 2012 top overall draft pick, demanded a trade from the team that has made the playoffs only twice in his seven seasons there, as SB Nation reported, one of the NBA’s most dramatic trade sagas followed — and ended with a whimper.
-Davis remained a Pelican, at least until the end of the 2018/2019 season.
+After Anthony Davis, the New Orleans Pelicans All Star center and 2012 top overall draft pick, demanded a trade from the team that has made the playoffs only twice in his seven seasons there, as SB Nation reported, one of the NBA’s most dramatic trade sagas began, and ended with a whimper.
+Davis remains a Pelican, at least until the end of the 2018-2019 season.

-But in an excerpt from his new HBO talk show The Shop that was released online Thursday, Los Angeles Lakers superstar Lebron James appeared to hint that Davis’s trade chances were torpedoed in part by a smear campaign that emanated from the Pelicans, according to a report by TMZ Sports.
+But in an excerpt from his new HBO talk show, The Shop, that was released online Thursday, Los Angeles Lakers superstar LeBron James appeared to hint that Davis’s trade chances were torpedoed in part by a smear campaign that emanated from the Pelicans, according to a report by TMZ Sports.

 On the program, set to air March 1 on HBO, James hosts a discussion with Davis and Pittsburgh Steelers wide receiver Antonio Brown, in which the players discuss “public relations” campaigns run by teams against athletes who decide to start “doing your own thing.”